 - Stir to combine so that coleslaw is evenly mixed

-- For best results, refrigerate a half an hour to let the flavors combine
+- For best results, refrigerate an hour prior to serving to let the flavors combine

 - Top pulled pork with BBQ sauce and coleslaw and serve!